 Allison is constantly thinking about how law firms can evolve to better serve their clients and create better working environments for their lawyers.
-In the client context, she believes that law firms should always be focused on 3 things: obtaining excellent results, providing outstanding service, and increasing efficiency.
-As for lawyers, she believes that lawyers who enjoy their work do better work.
+In the client context, she believes that law firms should always be focused on 3 things: results, service, and efficiency.
+As for lawyers, she believes that lawyers do their best work when they are enjoying what they do.

 While in Canada